Delhi Cong chief Subhash Chopra resigns taking moral responsibility for Assembly poll debacle

 With a thank you to Lord Hanuman, Kejriwal to take oath on Valentines Day

-As per the final results od the Delhi Assembly polls, the Aam Aadmi Party (AAP) wins 62 of the 70 seats, the Bharatiya Janata Party (BJP) has been reduced to a single-digit number of 8 and Congress has to return empty hands.
+As per the final results of the Delhi Assembly polls, the Aam Aadmi Party (AAP) wins 62 of the 70 seats, the Bharatiya Janata Party (BJP) has been reduced to a single-digit number of 8 and Congress has to return empty hands.